CloudControlSystems/KubeAdaptor/README.md

 ###./WorkflowInjector

 This directory includes the source codes of the workflow injection module.
-You can build Docker image by 'Dockerfile' file or pull the image of this module from docker Hub.
+You can build Docker image by 'Dockerfile' file or pull the image of this module from Docker Hub.

 'docker pull shanchenggang/workflow-injector:v6.0'